eighteyes/tt-rules/manual.md

 2) Steal 1 trinket - melts down dupes
 3) Steal 1 child - eats immediately

+If any of these cannot be met, the Troll Boss wrecks the path join hex for their Ideal Path and the Hex.

 ## Troll Actions

 ### Wait at Bridge
   Bridge Card - Slave Creature or Child
+  Hold onto child card.
+Slave creature goes face down in a Commoners pile.

 #### Slave Creatures

-  Advantages: Enables trinkets, crafts, guards.
+  Advantages: Enables trinkets, overseer, crafts, guards.
 Builds things.
   Disadvantages: Some useless, some crafty, some violent.

   ##### Secrets ( Expansion )